 Apple’s Siri had no competitors for quite some time since its inception, but it created a stir in the smartphone market by its ability to converse with users and also get things done as per their voice commands.
 By 2012, everyone had a smartphone and it proved to be a useful platform to test voice recognition software.
 This led the Google-owned operating system, Android to introduce Google Now in 2012.
 The Google voice search app for the smartphone crowdsourced data to enhance voice technology from billions of search queries it receives.
 This helped Google to predict the probability of what users are saying.

-How to Use Google Voice Search?
+How to Use Google Voice Search on Mobile?